comp-ime-eb-br/seg-ciber-sistemas-eletricos/README.md

 Quincozes, S. E., Albuquerque, C., Passos, D., and Moss ́e, D. (2021).
 A survey on intrusion detection and prevention systems in digital substations.
 Computer Networks, 184:107679.

+Ustun, T. S., Farooq, S. M., and Hussain, S. M. S. (2019).
+A novel approach for mitigation of replay and masquerade attacks in smartgrids using iec 61850 standard.
+IEEE Access, 7:156044–156053.